 Cost

-The triple constraint has a fourth element that sits at its centre: quality.
-Any change to scope, time or cost affects quality — and any quality shortcut has consequences for one or more of the three constraints.
+The triple constraint has a fourth element at its centre: quality.
+Any change to scope, time or cost affects quality.
+And any quality shortcut has consequences for one or more of the three constraints.
 Project management is fundamentally the skill of balancing these four dimensions in a way the sponsor and stakeholders find acceptable.

 💡

 Why project management matters: PMI research consistently shows that organisations without structured project management waste up to 12% of their investment through failed or poorly delivered projects.
 For a £10M project, that is £1.2M of wasted spend.
-Project management is not bureaucracy — it is the systematic reduction of that waste.
+Project management is not bureaucracy.
+It is the systematic reduction of that waste.
+I saw this on every major project I worked on.

 02 — Project Lifecycle